 - Journal Club: In keeping with the importance of our excellent group dynamic, we made the decision to take our monthly journal club as another opportunity to strengthen relationships within the division.
 Each month, a different faculty member graciously welcomes us into his or her home for dinner and drinks and to discuss the current urologic literature.
 These events are a great chance for trainees and faculty to get to know each other outside of the hospital

 - Pre-Interview Dinners: Our team of residents really look forward to getting to know our residency applicants during these events, as well as giving them a good taste of living in Durham.
-Typically hosted at a resident’s house, we take this opportunity to share some local NC barbecue, try some local libations, relax, and chat around a bonfire.
+Typically hosted at a resident’s house, we take this opportunity to share some local NC food and drink, relax, and chat around a bonfire.